 Cons of polycrystalline solar panels

-• Polycrystalline silicon solar panels offer lesser efficiency when it comes to space.
-You will require more space for generating the same amount of energy that you could obtain from a monocrystalline silicon solar panel.
+- Polycrystalline silicon solar panels offer lesser efficiency when it comes to space.
+You will require more space to generate the same amount of energy that you could obtain from a monocrystalline silicon solar panel.

 Conclusion